ivandybko/Volterra_equations/README.md

 ```
 - **Analytical solution**: $` y(x) = x + 1 `$.
 - **Observations**:
-  - The method of averaging functional corrections (MOFC) shows significantly higher accuracy than the quadrature method, especially on long intervals.
+  - The method of averaging functional corrections (MoAFC) shows significantly higher accuracy than the quadrature method, especially on long intervals.
   - Based on the error graph of the MOFC method, the error approaches zero over most of the interval, indicating high precision.
   - Reducing the grid step results in a decrease in the accuracy of the method.